avasaris/DataStructures/README.md

 Course details
 --------------

-Instructor:
+Instructor: </br>
-	Ryan Rusich (rusichr@cs.ucr.edu)
+	Ryan Rusich (rusichr@cs.ucr.edu) </br>
-	Office Location: WCH 407.
+	Office Location: WCH 407. </br>
-	Office Hours: MW 1:00-2:00 PM.
+	Office Hours: MW 1:00-2:00 PM. </br>
-TA:
+TA: </br>
-	Joshua Frear (jfrea001@ucr.edu@ucr.edu)
+	Joshua Frear (jfrea001@ucr.edu@ucr.edu) </br>
-	Office Location: TBA.
+	Office Location: TBA. </br>
-	Office Hours: TBD.
+	Office Hours: TBD. </br>
-Lecture:
+Lecture:</br>
-	M/T/W/TH 8:10 - 9:30 AM WCH 141
+	M/T/W/TH 8:10 - 9:30 AM WCH 141 </br>
-	Final exam: Friday 7/22, 8:00am-10:00am
+	Final exam: Friday 7/22, 8:00am-10:00am </br>
-Lab:
+Lab:</br>
-	T/TH 10:10 AM - 1:00 PM WCH 127 (Change from 226)
+	T/TH 10:10 AM - 1:00 PM WCH 127 (Change from 226) </br>

-Textbook: UCR CS14: Intro Data Structures and Algorithms, Summer 16
+Textbook: UCR CS14: Intro Data Structures and Algorithms, Summer 16 </br>
 	1. Sign up at zyBooks.com
 	2. Enter zyBook code UCRCS14Summer2016
 	3. Click Subscribe

 Class access:
 * Your cs account

-	Access to cs labs and the cs intranet requires a cs account: If you are currently enrolled in any cs course, you may request your cs account login name and password here by entering your student.ucr.edu email address, your SID, and your permpin (NOTE: this page can be accessed only from a cs lab).
+	</br> Access to cs labs and the cs intranet requires a cs account: If you are currently enrolled in any cs course, you may request your cs account login name and password here by entering your student.ucr.edu email address, your SID, and your permpin (NOTE: this page can be accessed only from a cs lab).
 If you have not obtained your account details before the first lab, your TA will assist you in doing so.

 	If for any reason you encounter difficulties regarding your account that your TA cannot resolve, go to the systems admins office (WCH 105).